Guide to South Carolina foreign corporation registration

 • Maintaining, defending, or settling a legal proceeding

-• Holding meetings of directors or shareholders, or carrying out other internal corporate affairs
+• Holding meetings of directors or shareholders, or carrying on other internal corporate affairs

 • Maintaining bank accounts

-The moment you step beyond these safe zones, by renting office space or hiring local employees, you're "doing business" and must register.
+Foreign LLCs get their own similar (but not identical) exclusion list under S.C.
+Code §33-44-1003, which covers only 11 exclusions rather than 13; notably, owning income-producing real or tangible personal property generally does count as transacting business for LLCs, unlike for corporations.
+The moment you step beyond these safe zones, by renting office space or hiring local employees, you're transacting business and must register.
 Since each situation is unique, borderline cases deserve a conversation with a lawyer.

 Step-by-step guide to South Carolina foreign registration

-South Carolina makes foreign registration pretty straightforward once you know the process.
-You'll work mainly through the Secretary of State's Business Entities Online portal, which helps you avoid mail delays.
+South Carolina keeps the process short once you understand what a foreign registration involves.
+You'll work mainly through the Business Entities Online portal, which helps you avoid mail delays.

 Here's what you need to do:

-1. Get a Certificate of Existence (Good Standing certificate) from your home state; it must be issued within the last 30 days
+• Get a Certificate of Existence (Good Standing certificate) from your home state; per the SOS's form instructions, it must be dated no more than 30 days before your application.
+This 30-day rule comes from the Secretary of State's form instructions, not the statute itself.

 Required documentation